benc-uk/kube-workshop/10-gitops-flux/readme.md

  --kustomization name=apps path=gitops/apps prune=true sync_interval=1m
 ```

 This one command is doing a LOT of things, it's adding an extension to AKS, deploying Flux to the cluster (with all the Pods and CRDs) and it's adding the _GitRepo_ to be scanned and checked.
-It will take a few minutes to complete.
+It will take a few minutes to complete, be patient!

 Check the status of Flux with the following commands: